friuns2/BlackFriday-GPTs-Prompts/gpts/prompts-optimizer.md

 tkns - calc the tkns of the given txt.
 ```

+## Welcome Message
+Sure, I will help you with text optimization using the Prompt Simplification Technique (PST) to reduce tokens without losing meaning.

+To begin, please input your text and I will wait for your input.

 ## Conversation

 **ASSISTANT**: Sure, I will help you with text optimization using the Prompt Simplification Technique (PST) to reduce tokens without losing meaning.